-The Braun Corporation submitted a model Entervan; gasoline-powered 5 seat (including the driver) 16-foot converted Dodge Grand Caravan SE, for a 4 yr/100,000 mile STURAA test.
-The odometer reading at the time of delivery was 25.0 miles.
-Testing started on January 22, 2009 and was completed on April 3, 2009.
+The Braun Corporation submitted a model 2002 GM Entervan III, gasoline-fueled, 5 seat/16-foot converted mini-van, for a 4 yr/100,000 mile STURAA test.
+The odometer reading at the time of delivery was 128.0 miles.
+Testing started on February 25, 2002 and was completed on April 30, 2002.
 The Check-In section of the report provides a description of the bus and specifies its major components.

-The interior of the bus is configured with seating for five passengers including the driver plus one wheelchair position.
-This converted Dodge Grand Caravan SE does not allow for free floor space; therefore the design does not allow for standing passengers.
-At 150 lbs per person, plus 600 lbs (wheelchair position) this load results in a measured gross vehicle weight of 5,920 lbs.
-The first segment of the Structural Durability Test was performed with the bus loaded to a GVW of 5,920 lbs.
-Due to no standing passengers, the middle seated load weight segment was performed at the same 5,920 lbs and the final segment was performed at a curb weight of 4,580 lbs.
+The interior of the test vehicle is configured with seating for 5 passengers and 1 handicap position including the driver.
+At 150 lbs per person, this load results in a measured gross vehicle weight of 5,460 lbs.
+The first segment of the Structural Durability Test was performed with the bus loaded to a GVW of 5,460 lbs.
+The middle segment was performed at a seated load weight of 5,460 lbs and the final segment was performed at a curb weight of 3,110 lbs.
 Durability driving resulted in unscheduled maintenance and failures that involved a variety of subsystems.
 A description of failures, and a complete and detailed listing of scheduled and unscheduled maintenance is provided in the Maintainability section of this report.
-The test vehicle encountered no failures during the Structural Durability Test; therefore, no data is available in that section.

 The Reliability section compiles failures that occurred during Structural Durability Testing.
 Breakdowns are classified according to subsystems.
 The data in this section are arranged so that those subsystems with more frequent problems are apparent.
 The problems are also listed by class as defined in Section 2.
-The test bus encountered no failures during the Structural Durability Test; therefore, no data is available in this section.
+The test bus encountered no Class 1, 2 or 4 failures.
+Of the two reported failures, both were Class 3.

-The Shakedown Test produced a maximum final loaded deflection of .080 inches with a permanent set ranging between -0.005 to 0.005 inches under a distributed static load of 2,475 lbs.
+The Shakedown Test produced a maximum final loaded deflection of 0.067 inches with a permanent set ranging between 0.000 to 0.006 inches under a distributed static load of 3,075 lbs.
 The Distortion Test was completed with all subsystems, doors and escape mechanisms operating properly.
-No water leakage was observed throughout the test.
+No water leakage observed throughout the test.
 All subsystems operated properly.

-The submitted test vehicle was not equipped with any type of tow eyes or tow hooks, therefore, the Static Towing Test was not performed.
+The test vehicle was not equipped with any type of tow eyes or tow hooks, therefore, the Static Towing Test was not performed.
 The Dynamic Towing Test was performed by means of a front-lift tow.
-The towing interface was accomplished using a hydraulic under-lift wrecker.
+The towing interface was accomplished using a hydraulic-lift wrecker.
 The bus was towed without incident and no damage resulted from the test.
-The manufacturer does not recommend towing the bus from the rear; therefore, a rear test was not performed.
+The manufacturer does not recommend towing the bus from the rear, therefore, a rear test was not performed.
 The Jacking and Hoisting Tests were also performed without incident.
-The bus was found to be stable on the jack stands, and the minimum jacking clearance observed with a tire deflated was 2.9 inches.
+The bus was found to be stable on the jack stands, and the minimum jacking clearance observed with a tire deflated was 4.4 inches.

 A series of Interior and Exterior Noise Tests was performed.
 These data are listed in Section 7.1 and 7.2 respectively.